sanctuary-systems-com/sanctuary-systems/content/collections/pages/guide.md

         content:
           -
             type: text
-            text: 'Now head back to Settings -> Devices & Services, and from there use "add service" to configure the integrations we''ll need.'
+            text: 'Now head back to Settings -> Devices & Services.
+Either Wyoming has detected Piper and Whisper.cpp or you need to add them yourself:'
-      -
-        type: paragraph
-        content:
-          -
-            type: text
-            text: 'Make sure the following Wyoming items are configured:'
       -
         type: bulletList
         content: